auroracramer/kapre/README.md

        - Maximum frequency to include in Mel-spectrogram.
        - If `None`, it is inferred as `sr / 2`.
        - Default: `None`
+     * htk: bool
+       - if True, use HTK formula instead of Slaney for mel filterbanks
+       - Default: ``False``
      * power_melgram: float [scalar]
        - Power of `2.0` if power-spectrogram,
        - `1.0` if amplitude spectrogram.